Phase 3: Data Analysis

 Step 1: Navigate to the Studies page.
 The organization studies are linked to Amazon S3 secure storage.
 This means that anything saved in these study folders will be securely saved and accessible through any workspace the study is mounted to.

-For more information about studies, view the documentation here.
+For more information about studies, view the documentation herearrow-up-right.

 Step 2: Select the Organizations tab